Privacy Hub

 You can filter the **Database Tables** list either by the table name or by the schema.

-To filter the list by table name, in the filter field, begin typing text in the table name.
-As you type, Tonic updates the list to only display matching tables.
+To filter the list by table name, in the filter field, begin to type text that is in the table name.
+As you type, Structural updates the list to only display matching tables.

 To filter the list to only include tables that belong to a specific schema: